WukLab/Pythia/README.md

 Pythia is a set of __RDMA-based remote side-channel attacks__ that allow an attacker on one client machine to learn how victims on other client machines access data a server exports as an in-memory data service.
 We reverse engineer the memory architecture of the most widely used Mellanox RDMA NIC and use this knowledge to improve the efficiency of Pythia.

-We evaluated Pythia both in a laboratory and in a public cloud setting.
+We evaluated Pythia both in a laboratory and in a public cloud (CloudLab) setting.
 Pythia is fast (_57 us_), accurate (_97% accuracy_), and can hide all its traces from the victim or the server.

-For more information please check the [Pythia Paper](https://www.usenix.org/system/files/sec19-tsai.pdf) appeared in *USENIX Security 2019*.

 ## Testing